vadrer/python-perl/README.md

 as it see fit.

-Also, this is a `Python::Object` perl module that makes it possible to embed Python in any Python program; it is located in `Python-Object` directory of this distribution.
+Also, this is a `Python::Object` perl module that makes it possible to embed Python in any Perl program; it is located in `Python-Object` directory of this distribution.

 You can select between 2 flavours for how to build the Perl for Python